ZapoVerde/SillyTavern-Chapterize/README.md

 - **Nothing is committed until Finalize.** All edits — to the description, to lorebook entries — are staged in memory and written in a single sequential commit sequence.
 - The situation summary is stored at the end of the character's description field separated by `\n\n*** Chapterize Divider — Do Not Edit ***\n\n`.
 SillyTavern treats the whole description field as part of the character's permanent context, so prior chapter threads always remain in the AI's active memory.
 - The original chat file is **never modified**.
 The new chapter chat is a separate `.jsonl` file seeded with the last N complete turn pairs from the current session.
-- The Ingester uses section-aware parsing (`parseDescriptionSections`) to match AI suggestions to bio sections by header text and occurrence order, handling duplicate headers correctly.
+- The Character Ingester uses section-aware parsing (`parseDescriptionSections`) to match AI suggestions to bio sections by header text and occurrence order, handling duplicate headers correctly.
+Word-level LCS diffs (`wordDiff`) power the diff pane.
+- The Lorebook Ingester uses a Virtual Document model (`toVirtualDoc`) that flattens Name, Keys, and Content into a single string for diffing.
+Suggestions are enriched with UID anchors (`enrichLbSuggestions`) so regen and manual edits are reconciled without losing applied/rejected state.
 - Lorebook entries use SillyTavern's standard world-info schema.
 A `WORLDINFO_UPDATED` event is emitted after each save so ST's editor reflects changes without a page reload.
 - Commit Receipts track step completion.
 A failed Finalize can be retried by clicking Finalize again — completed steps are not repeated.